Jeff Dugan: Professional career

-Minnesota Vikings

-Dugan was selected by the Minnesota Vikings in the seventh round of the 2004 NFL Draft.
+Dugan was selected by the Minnesota Vikings in the seventh round of the 2004 NFL draft.
 In his rookie season, he played in 14 of 16 regular season games, made two starts, and played in two playoff games.
 Dugan played in the third most games, for Viking rookies that season.
 Jeff had a career-high three tackles on special teams in a game against Green Bay on November 14, notched a special teams tackle versus Detroit, and made his first career start on Monday Night Football against the Philadelphia Eagles on September 20.
 Jeff's 2005 season consisted of only one game against the Atlanta Falcons on October 2.
 He was then listed as inactive for 15 regular season games.
 Dugan made his first career playoff start versus Green Bay, on January 9, 2005.

 In 2006, Dugan made his transition from tight end to full back, when Tony Richardson had a season-ending injury.
 Dugan handled the transition admirably, and assisted Chester Taylor, as he ran for 1,214 yards, which became the fourth highest in Vikings history.
 Dugan also helped a pair of running backs rush for 100+ yards in the final seven games of the season.
 Dugan contributed on special teams as well.

-On September 3, 2011, Dugan was waived by the Minnesota Vikings to make room for the 53 man roster.
+On September 3, 2011, Dugan was waived by the Minnesota Vikings to make room for the 53-man roster.

 Personal

-He has been spending his off-season pursuing his MBA at Northwestern's Kellogg School of Management.
+Attending classes during the offseason, Jeff obtained an MBA from Northwestern's Kellogg School of Management.